 - What is the financial stability of the Association?
 Are the unit owners paying their association dues on time and if not, how late are they paying their monthly fee?

 - If the condominium community allows unit owners to rent, what is the rental policy?
-What portion of the units in the building are currently being rented?
+What portion of the units in the building is currently being rented?

 - What is the pet policy of the building?

-- The Association Board of Directors are an extremely important component of the Association.
+- The Association Board of Directors is an extremely important component of the Association.
 Who serves the Board of Directors?
 What is their experience and time served on the Board?

-- Is there any legal actions against the condominium association, both current or in the past?
+- Are there any legal actions against the condominium association, both current or in the past?

 Answers to these questions will also depend upon the ability to get a mortgage to purchase in a South Florida condominium community.
-Typically, the list price of a condominium is reflective of its financial solvency, its condition and the way it is managed.
+Typically, the list price of a condominium is reflective of its financial solvency, its condition, and the way it is managed.
 We strongly encourage you to use the services of Realtors who have the experience and above all the knowledge important to you and your investment.
-Henri Vezie and Frank Vigliotti, Realtors and co-founders of the Henri Frank Group can help.
+Henri Vezie, Realtor co-founder of the Henri Frank Group, can help.
 We look forward to you contacting us to purchase or sell your condominium.